THINGS YOU SHOULD KNOW

-VIA Rail Canada Windsor’s train station operates out of the historic Olde Walkerville district and is just a short cab or bus ride from the city centre.
-There are three daily departures and return trips along the Windsor-Toronto corridor with VIA Rail.
+VIA Rail Canada Windsor’s train station operates out of the historic Hiram Walker Distillery District district and is just a short cab or bus ride from the city centre.
+There are four daily departures and return trips along the Windsor-Toronto corridor with VIA Rail.
 For more details or to book tickets now click viarail.ca.

 DRIVING?
 Windsor is only a four hour drive from Toronto down the 401 and easily accessible from Michigan through our two international border crossings

 FlixBus offers a cross-border bus route running from Toronto Union Station to the Detroit Bus Station with a stop in Windsor at 181 Goyeau Street.
 You can reach Windsor through FlixBus routes from 8 cities.
 For more details visit flixbus.ca

 MegaBus provides two daily trips between Detroit, MI and Toronto, ON.
 The cross-border service includes stops in Windsor, Chatham, London and Paris, ON.
 The pick-up location is at the Windsor International Transit Centre on Chatham St. W in downtown Windsor.
 Click here for schedules and more details.